workhorsemarketing/Gravity-Forms-Data-Layer-Events/README.md

 This plugin is released under the MIT License.

 See the `LICENSE` file for the full license text, including the warranty disclaimer and limitation of liability.

+## PII Disclaimer

+Do not send PII to third-party services unless you know what you're doing and have consent.
+Email address should be hashed first in GTM via a User-Provided Data variable or other method.
+[Review Google Analytics policies](https://support.google.com/analytics/answer/6366371?hl=en#zippy=%2Cin-this-article), for example.